BHS in Speech, Language and Hearing Sciences

 College Physics I

-At least one lab associated with above courses in biology, chemistry, or physics is required, e.g., BIO_SC 1020 is required with BIO_SC 1010 if no lab is taken with physical science course options.0-2 additional hours
+**At least one lab associated with above courses in biology, chemistry, or physics is required (e.g., BIO_SC 1020 is required with BIO_SC 1010 if no lab is taken with physical science course options).
+Note that minimum grade must be earned in both associated components to meet requirements.

 Major Core Requirements